Chicken chettinad gravy recipe

 - Add chicken, turmeric, chili powder, curd,salt and ginger garlic paste to a bowl.
 Marinate the chicken and set aside.

 - On a low flame, dry roast coriander seeds and red chilies.
-When the coriander seeds begin to smell good, add elaichi, jeera, saunf, pepper, cinnamon and cloves.
+When the coriander seeds begin to smell good, add cardamoms, jeera, fennel seeds, black pepper, cinnamon and cloves.
 Roast till cloves smell good & the spices turn slightly dark but not burnt.

 - Next add cashews or poppy seeds.
 Quickly toss.
 Make sure not to burn the masala.
 You can also set these aside to a plate before adding coconut.

 - Add coconut and fry until the coconut smells good.

 - Cool all these.
 Add them to a blender jar and pour little water.
 Make a smooth paste, adding more water as required.
-Set aside the masala to a small bowl.
+Set aside the masala in a small bowl.

-- In the same jar, grind tomatoes to smooth.
+- In the same jar, grind tomatoes to smooth puree.
 You can also use chopped tomatoes.

 - Heat oil in a pan, add bay leaf and onions.
-Fry till they turn translucent to golden.
+Fry till the onions turn translucent to golden.

 - Transfer the chicken and fry for at least 4 to 5 mins on a medium high heat.

 - Add tomatoes, turmeric, salt and chili powder (if using).
 Mix well and fry till the oil begins to separate.

 - Then add the ground paste and curry leaves.
 Fry for 2 to 3 mins.

 - Pour 1 ¼ cup water.
 I use hot water.
 Using cold water sometimes toughens the chicken.
 Cover and cook till the chicken is fully cooked.
 It should be fork tender and soft.

 - The gravy becomes thick by then.
 If not cook without a lid and evaporate some water.
-Pour more water if needed to get the desired consistency.
+If your gravy is too thick, pour more hot water.
 Cook till the chicken gravy thickens and reaches the right curry consistency.
 Optionally garnish with fried curry leaves.

 - Serve chicken chettinad gravy with rice or phulka.